mohammad-jafary/fastapi_learning/README.md

 # FastAPI Learning Projects

-This repo contains all the projects from the course I am wathing right now:Udemy - FastAPI - The Complete Course 2025 (Beginner + Advanced) 2025-1
+This repo contains all the projects from the course I am wathing right now: Udemy - FastAPI - The Complete Course 2025 (Beginner + Advanced) 2025-1

 ## Projects